CeLuigi/python-scopus/index.md

 Please consider citating one or both of our papers below when you use PyScopus:

+[1] Zhiya Zuo, Kang Zhao, andd David Eichmann.
+The State and Evolution of U.S. iSchools -- from Talent Acquisitions to Research Outcome. *Journal of the Association for Information Science and Technology* (JASIST). (*Forthcoming*)

-[1] Zhiya Zuo, Xi Wang, David Eichmann, and Kang Zhao.
+[2] Zhiya Zuo, Xi Wang, David Eichmann, and Kang Zhao.
 2016.
 Research Collaborations in Multidisciplinary Institutions: a Case Study of iSchools. *In Proceedings of the 25th International Conference Companion on World Wide Web* (WWW '16 Companion).
 International World Wide Web Conferences Steering Committee, Republic and Canton of Geneva, Switzerland, 443-448.
 DOI=http://dx.doi.org/10.1145/2872518.2890522

-[2] Zhiya Zuo, Kang Zhao, andd David Eichmann.
-The State and Evolution of U.S. iSchools -- from Talent Acquisitions to Research Outcome. *Journal of the Association for Information Science and Technology* (JASIST).
-Final Review

 ### Get Acquinted with Scopus API